pdcawley/bofh.org.uk/content/post/static-migration.md

 ## Blogging schedule

-I'm making no promises about restarting blogging I'm afraid; The shift to static generation has been an itch I've needed to scratch and, as I was building another site with Hugo anyway, now seemed like the opportune moment to port things over.
+I'm making no promises about restarting blogging I'm afraid; The shift to static generation has been an itch I've needed to scratch and, as I was building another site with Hugo anyway, now seemed like the opportune moment to move things over.